Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 GREAT Scholarships | GREAT scholarship is funded by the British Council and the UK government’s GREAT Britain Campaign. | The candidate must have achieved an undergraduate degree and must showcase interest in the proposed subject area.
 The candidate must meet the English language criteria of the chosen university. | Minimum annual value of £10,000 |

 Note: Many universities in UK like the University of Cambridge, University of Oxford, University of Sussex, University of Bristol, University of West London also offer scholarships to international students.
-You can apply for these scholarships in case you are planning to study at these institutions.
+You can apply for these scholarships in case you are planning to study at these institutions

-Post Study Work Visa in the UK
+Post Study Work VISA in the UK

-The UK’s Graduate Route or Post-study Work Visa allows international students to work and stay in the UK for up to two years after completing their masters and three years after completing PhD.
-Once the visa term expires, you can apply for a different visa like a Skilled Worker visa.
+The UK’s Graduate Route or Post-study Work VISA allows international students to work and stay in the UK for up to two years after completing their masters and three years after completing PhD.
+Once the VISA term expires, you can apply for a different VISA like a Skilled Worker VISA.

 There are several benefits of pursuing the Graduate Route:

-- The visa is unsponsored, you can find work by yourself for any skill level.
+- The VISA is unsponsored, you can find work by yourself for any skill level.

 - There are no minimum salary requirements.

-- Once you find suitable employment, you can switch to Skilled Worker Visa.
+- Once you find suitable employment, you can switch to Skilled Worker VISA.

-You are eligible to apply for this visa, if:
+You are eligible to apply for this VISA, if:

 - You are currently living in the UK

-- You hold a Tier 4 General Student Visa
+- You hold a Tier 4 General Student VISA

-- You have studied a bachelor’s, postgraduate, or any other government-approved course for a minimum period of time while on a Tier 4 Student Visa
+- You have studied a bachelor’s, postgraduate, or any other government-approved course for a minimum period of time while on a Tier 4 Student VISA

 - Your college or university informs Home Office about the completion of the course

-Note: In May 2022, the UK government introduced a High Potential Individual (HPI) Visa, which allows students from non-UK universities to work in the UK.
+Note: In May 2022, the UK government introduced a High Potential Individual (HPI) VISA, which allows students from non-UK universities to work in the UK.
 They must possess a degree awarded five years before the date of application.
 The degree must be obtained from the university that appears on the list of UK’s approved global university list.
-This visa is granted for a period of two years or maximum of three years if the student has a qualifying PhD.
-This visa doesn’t guarantee permanent residence in the country.
+This VISA is granted for a period of two years or maximum of three years if the student has a qualifying PhD.
+This VISA doesn’t guarantee permanent residence in the country.

-On-campus and Off-campus Jobs in the UK
+On-Campus and Off-Campus Jobs in the UK

-On-campus Jobs:
+On-Campus Jobs:

 In UK, the students can work on-campus at university libraries, receptions, computer laboratories, cafeterias, gyms, and other areas.

-Off-campus Jobs:
+On-Campus Jobs:

 Many international students in the UK find off-campus jobs in cafeteria, call centers, hotels, tourism-related businesses, and so on.
 Nowadays, students are also taking up online part time jobs to support their fees.